The 10 Essential Items to Pack for Every Hike

+The 10 Essentials for hiking, backpacking, rock climbing and other outdoor activities are a must.
+Why?
 We love the outdoors!
-Instagram and Facebook are flooded with absolutely stunning images of Mountains, Valleys, Arches, Canyons, and every other masterpiece that Mother Nature throws at us.
-It’s an incredible phenomenon watching Social Media inspire people to make the move to spend more time outdoors.
+Instagram and Facebook are flooded with absolutely stunning images of Mountains, valleys, arches, canyons, and every other masterpiece that Mother Nature throws at us.
+It’s an incredible phenomenon watching social media inspire people to make the move to spend more time outdoors.

-Yet, Social Media has failed in properly preparing people for their next outdoor adventure.
+Yet, social media has failed in properly preparing people for their next outdoor adventure.
 I have spent quite a bit of time hiking remote trails both solo and with friends.
 Like a lot.
-Within the past year, I’ve hiked everywhere from the Big 5 National parks in Utah, Mt.
-Washington in New Hampshire, remote mountain peaks in Nevada, sections of the Appalachian trail, the Great Smokey Mountains, the desserts of Moab, and more.
+Within the past year, I’ve hiked everywhere from the “Mighty 5” National Parks in Utah, Mt.
+Washington in New Hampshire, remote mountain peaks in Nevada, sections of the Appalachian trail, the Great Smoky Mountains, the deserts of Moab, and more.

 Okay, Nicki.
 You’ve made your point.
 How does an Explorer Chick go about packing for her next outdoor hike?

 Easy!
-The 10 Essentials.
+The 10 Essentials for hiking and other outdoor adventures.
 If you ask any hiker or backpacker what they carry in their pack, you’ll get as wide a variety of answers as there are miles on the Appalachian Trail.
 However, experienced hikers will be carrying the 10 Essentials for unexpected emergencies and survival.
 It’s a hiking checklist to help you pack and bring gear for your day hike, backpacking trip, or climbing expedition.